St. Kateri Tekakwitha

 A Holy Life

 Because of Kateri’s new belief, many members of their tribe made fun of her.
 She was also ostracized by her tribe for refusing the marriage that had been planned for her.
-The life of the Mohawk village had become violent and debauchery was commonplace.
-Realizing that this was proving too dangerous to her life and her call to perpetual virginity, she ran away and took refuge in St. Francis Xavier Mission in Caughnawaga in Quebec, near Montreal.
+The life of the Mohawk village had become violent, and debauchery was commonplace.
+Realizing that this was proving too dangerous to her life and her call to perpetual virginity, she ran away and took refuge in the St. Francis Xavier Mission in Caughnawaga, Quebec, near Montreal.
 She worked there and was still faithful to her people’s traditions.
 However, she renounced their religious beliefs.
-Kateri lived a simple life and was faithful to her love for Jesus, to prayer and to attending the daily Mass.
+Kateri lived a simple life and was faithful to her love for Jesus, to prayer, and to attending the daily Mass.

 Kateri led a holy life by example.
-She dedicated much of her time teaching children and caring for the sick and old people.
-Her greatest and sincerest desire was to know and to do what pleased God.
+She dedicated much of her time to teaching children and caring for the sick and elderly.
+Her greatest and sincerest desire was to know and do what pleased God.
 Kateri lived out the last years of her short life here, practicing austere penance and constant prayer.

 Five Interesting Facts About St. Kateri Tekakwitha

-- St. Kateri Tekakwitha is the first canonized indigenous woman of North America, and the second indigenous person of North America to be canonized, the first being St. Juan Diego Cuauhtlatoatzin, whose tilma was used by the Virgin Mary to imprint her image now known worldwide as Our Lady of Guadalupe.
+4. St. Kateri Tekakwitha is the first canonized indigenous woman of North America and the second indigenous person of North America to be canonized, the first being St. Juan Diego Cuauhtlatoatzin, whose tilma was used by the Virgin Mary to imprint her image, now known worldwide as Our Lady of Guadalupe.

 Prayer to St. Kateri Tekakwitha